-DESCRIPTION OF THE LIQUIDITY FACILITY FOR THE CLASS A TRUST
+DESCRIPTION OF THE LIQUIDITY FACILITIES

-The following summary describes certain material terms of the Liquidity Facility for the Class A Trust and certain provisions of the Intercreditor Agreement relating to the Liquidity Facility.
-The summary does not purport to be complete and is qualified in its entirety by reference to all of the provisions of the Liquidity Facility and the Intercreditor Agreement, copies of which will be filed as exhibits to a Current Report on Form 8-K to be filed by American with the SEC.
-The provisions of the Liquidity Facility are substantially identical except as otherwise indicated.
+The following summary describes certain material terms of the Liquidity Facility for the Class B Trust and certain provisions of the Intercreditor Agreement relating to the separate Liquidity Facilities.
+The summary does not purport to be complete and is qualified in its entirety by reference to all of the provisions of the Liquidity Facilities and the Intercreditor Agreement, copies of which will be filed as exhibits to a Current Report on Form 8-K to be filed by American with the SEC.
+The provisions of the separate Liquidity Facilities are substantially identical except as otherwise indicated.

-The liquidity provider for the Class A Trust (the "Liquidity Provider") will enter into a revolving credit agreement (the "Liquidity Facility") with the Subordination Agent with respect to the Class A Trust.
-If Class B Certificates are issued, such Class B Certificates may have the benefit of a separate liquidity facility and, if so, the terms of such liquidity facility will be described in separate offering materials for such Class B Certificates (the liquidity facility for the Class B Certificates, if any, together with the Liquidity Facility, the "Liquidity Facilities").
+The liquidity provider for each of the Class A Trust and Class B Trust (each, a "Liquidity Provider") will enter into a separate revolving credit agreement (each, a "Liquidity Facility" and, collectively, the "Liquidity Facilities") with the Subordination Agent with respect to the Class A Trust and Class B Trust.
 Under each Liquidity Facility, the related Liquidity Provider will be required, if necessary, to make one or more advances ("Interest Drawings") to the Subordination Agent in an aggregate amount sufficient to pay interest on the Pool Balance of the related class of Certificates on up to three successive semiannual Regular Distribution Dates (without regard to any expected future payments of principal on such Certificates) at the Stated Interest Rate for such Certificates.
-If interest payment defaults occur which exceed the amount covered by and available under the Liquidity Facility for the Class A Trust, the Class A Certificateholders will bear their allocable share of the deficiencies to the extent that there are no other sources of funds.
-The initial Liquidity Provider with respect to the Class A Trust may be replaced by one or more other entities with respect to the Class A Trust under certain circumstances.
+If interest payment defaults occur which exceed the amount covered by and available under the Liquidity Facility for the Class A Trust or Class B Trust, the Certificateholders of such Trust will bear their allocable share of the deficiencies to the extent that there are no other sources of funds.
+The initial Liquidity Provider with respect to the Class A Trust or Class B Trust under certain circumstances.